 The General Assembly is considering a variety of proposals this year that could bring positive change in the Commonwealth for years to come.
-Help us build on the progress we and our partners have been making on environmental justice, solar energy, fracked-gas pipelines, just transition and fairness for electricity ratepayers.
+As of February 6, the mid-point of this year’s session, we and our partners have made significant progress on our priority issues of environmental justice, solar energy, fracked-gas pipelines, just transition and fairness for electricity ratepayers.

 In 2018, the solar industry generated $157 million in investments in Virginia — and it’s poised to do much more!
 But some of Virginia solar policies still stifle jobs and economic opportunity across the state.
 Here’s what’s on deck: